AwaisAfzal1/SMS_Bridge/README.md

 #### 1. "Server unreachable" in Android app
 - Check server is running: `python server.py`
 - Verify IP address in `MainActivity.java`
-- Ensure phone and server are on same network
 - Check firewall allows port 5000

 #### 2. "Cleartext HTTP traffic not permitted"